Streamlinelv/cartbounty/readme.txt

 == Installation ==

-1. Upload the plugin files to the "/wp-content/plugins/plugin-name" directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the "/wp-content/plugins/plugin-name" directory or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the "Plugins" screen in WordPress.
 1. Look for the page "CartBounty Abandoned carts" under "WooCommerce" menu - WooCommerce abandoned carts data collected from your checkout form will be saved here unless the user completes the checkout process.
-1. Optionally setup Exit Intent notice that will be displayed to unregistered users once per hour in case the user has added items to his shopping cart and tries to leave your shop.
+1. Optionally enable additional productivity Tools like Exit Intent which will allow you to increase the ratio of recoverable abandoned carts.

 == Frequently Asked Questions ==